revolt3d/politics/README.md

-# minibike
+# Politics
-This is a website about minibikes
+This is a website about politics.